DrStef/Data-Visualization-with-Python/README.md

 #  Data Visualization with Python

-This project was part of IBM Data Science certificate. https://www.coursera.org/professional-certificates/ibm-data-science
+This project was part of IBM Data Science certificate. https://www.coursera.org/professional-certificates/ibm-data-science <br>
+It was completed in May 2022.
 <br>

 ### **Canadian Immigration Dataset:  waffle chart, word cloud.**